 The potential implications are many, adds Nguyen, for regulators, shareholders and the hiring of top people:

 “For shareholders – our paper shows that the vast majority of shareholders don’t need to be worried that their CEOs are ‘stealing’ from them.
-58 per cent are not, so shareholders can feel reassured.
+58% are not, so shareholders can feel reassured.
 Our model also provides shareholders with useful facts and figures on top executives and CEOs’ contribution to shareholder value.

 “For the hiring of CEOS: our work points up the importance of the executive team, not just the CEO.
 Having a strong executive team (and giving shareholders a say in picking them) from which a replacement can be chosen, instead of having one all-powerful figure at the top is very sensible.
 CEOs should have good deputies who can take over if the worst happens so the stock price, and therefore the company and the shareholder, are not at the mercy of the fate of one person.”